arcadexyz/arcade-protocol/README.md

 - `StaticURIDescriptor.sol` contains a `tokenURI` function that returns the same URI value for any given tokenId.
 - `BaseURIDescriptor.sol` contains a `tokenURI` function that returns an incrementing tokenId appended to a base URI path.
 This allows a `<base uri>/<token id>` URI scheme which allows unique images per token ID.

-## Version 2

-This is version 3 of the protocol.
-Version 2 of the protocol can be found [here](https://github.com/Non-fungible-Technologies/v2-contracts).

 # Privileged Roles and Access

 The Arcade Lending Protocol is an immutable, non-upgradeable protocol: there defined roles below specify the entire scope of current and future control any organization may have over the operation of the protocol.
 These roles are designed such that operational responsibility can be modularized and decentralized.
 In practice, the V3 protocol is owned by a set of governance smart contract that can execute the results of DAO votes.